WardBrian/CmdStanJupyter/README.md

-# jupyterstan
+# CmdStanJupyter

-`jupyterstan` is a package to help development of Stan models (using `pystan`) in jupyter notebooks.
+`CmdStanJupyter` is a package to help development of Stan models (using `CmdStanPy`) in jupyter notebooks.

-The package is heavily based on Arvinds-ds [stanmagic](https://github.com/Arvinds-ds/stanmagic) package, but provides an interface that simply returns a `pystan.Model` object.
+The package is heavily based on Arvinds-ds [jupyterstan](https://github.com/janfreyberg/jupyterstan) package, but provides an interface that simply returns a `cmdstanpy.CmdStanModel` object.

-In addition, it bundles Arvinds-ds `stan_code_helper` package to improve syntax highlighting for stan cells.

 ## Features

-- Stan language syntax highlighting in all cells beginning with `%%stan`
+- (**Forthcoming/broken**) Stan language syntax highlighting in all cells beginning with `%%stan`
-- Compile a stan model and save it as a pystan variable by running a `%%stan` cell
+- Compile a stan model and save it as a cmdstanpy variable by running a `%%stan` cell
-- No longer worry about `model_code`, reading in stan files, etc.
+- Display and load an existing stan file with `%stanfine`

 ## Installation